fentec-project/CiFEr/README.md

      this scheme does not require a trusted party to generate keys and is based on a general procedure for decentralization of an inner product scheme, in particular the decentralization of a Damgard DDH scheme (``cfe_damgard_dec_multi``).
+    * Function hiding inner product scheme by _Kim, Lewi, Mandal, Montgomery, Roy, Wu_ ([paper](https://eprint.iacr.org/2016/440.pdf)).
+The scheme allows the decryptor to decrypt the inner product of x and y without reveling (ciphertext) x or (function) y (`cfe_fhipe`).
+    * Function hiding multi-input scheme based on paper by _Datta, Okamoto, Tomida_ ([paper](https://eprint.iacr.org/2018/061.pdf)).
+This scheme allows clients to encrypt vectors and derive functional key that allows a decrytor to decrypt an inner product without revealing the ciphertext or the function (`cfe_fh_multi_ipe`).

 #### Quadratic scheme